 Parents who wish to talk to teachers should leave a message with the secretaries.
 The message will be given to the respective teacher to phone the parent when they are free.
 During the school day, teachers and students will be called out of class only for emergencies.
-Students are not permitted to use the pay phones in the school lobby during school hours.
-Only when absolutely necessary, and after receiving permission from the principal, may the student use the pay phone.
-Students are not permitted to use the office phones.
-Requests to use the phone to call parents for homework, band instruments, etc. that were forgotten at home is not considered necessary and such requests will be denied.
+Only when absolutely necessary, and after receiving permission from the principal, may the student use the office phone.
+Requests to use the phone to call parents for homework, band instruments, etc., that were forgotten at home is not considered necessary and such requests will usually be denied.